celo-org/docs/docs/developer/evm-tools.md

 - [thirdweb](https://portal.thirdweb.com/solidity) - Provides the tools needed to build custom smart contracts efficiently by offering a set of prebuilt base contracts and a set of reusable components, or extensions, that can be integrated into your own smart contracts.
 - [Hardhat](https://hardhat.org/) - Flexible, extensible and fast Ethereum development environment.
-- [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.
 - [Embark](https://github.com/embark-framework/embark) - Framework for DApp development
 - [Dapp](https://dapp.tools/dapp/) - Framework for DApp development, successor to DApple
 - [Etherlime](https://github.com/LimeChain/etherlime) - ethers.js based framework for Dapp deployment